Jamesbarford/maze-algorithms/README.md

 # Maze algorithms

-Following along from "Mazes for Programmers: Code Your Own Twisty Little Passages" by "Jamis Buck" in `c`.
+Following along from "Mazes for Programmers: Code Your Own Twisty Little Passages" by "Jamis Buck".

 Solver an implementation of Dijkstra's algorithm.